francoiskroll/f0knockout/README.md

-# kroll2020_F0knockout
+# test
 Data and scripts of preprint Kroll et al., 2020 – F0 knockout method

 # about Illumina MiSeq analysis

 AmpliCan requires fastq files as input, but I found that filtering my reads prior so I only use high-quality reads really improved the results.
 As it is easier to filter reads on the .bam aligment file (eg. based on

 ## 1. Alignment + Filtering + Conversion